External Ids for ADORA3 Gene

 ADORA3 (Adenosine A3 Receptor) is a Protein Coding gene.
 Diseases associated with ADORA3 include ischemia.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled adenosine receptor activity.

 Receptor for adenosine.
 The activity of this receptor is mediated by G proteins which inhibits adenylyl cyclase.
 Possible role in reproduction

 The adenosine A3 receptor is a member of the adenosine receptor group of G-protein-coupled receptors that also includes A1, A2A and A2B.
-They display high expression levels in the testes and mast cells of rats, with low expression levels in the thyroid, liver, kidney, heart, intestine and most brain areas.
-Adenosine A3 receptors play a role in mast cell degranulation, coronary vasodilation and protection from reperfusion.
-The human A3 receptor gene is localized on chromosome 1 (1p21-p13).
+They display high expression levels in the testes and mast cells of rats, with low expression levels in the thyroid, liver, kidney and heart.